Sustainability & Community

 For example, where you have joint debts (such as credit cards, personal loans and home loans), and a jointly owned matrimonial home, the court may order us to release one of you from a joint debt.
 When the court makes such an order it will take into account our views on each spouse's individual capacity to repay the debt, and may seek further information on this from us.

-If we receive such an order we will where appropriate, 're-originate' the debt.
+If we receive such an order and still offer the same or similar product for sale, we will where appropriate, 're-originate' the debt.
 This means that if for example you have a home loan account in both of your names, that loan account may be closed, at which point the spouse who will be solely responsible for the debt will need to apply for a new replacement loan in his or her name only.

 Alternatively in some circumstances the existing joint loan account may be able to be transferred into one of your names.